-Alex Osborn, one of the original advertising “Mad Men,” was the father of brainstorming and the founder of the Creative Education Foundation and the Creative Problem Solving Institute.
+Alex Osborn, one of the original advertising “Mad Men,” was the father of brainstorming, which evolved into the broader process of Creative Problem Solving.
+He also founded the Creative Education Foundation and the Creative Problem Solving Institute.
 Osborn, the “O” in BBDO, was called out of retirement when the ad firm fell on hard times after the Great Depression.
 He agreed to help, but wouldn’t move from Buffalo; instead, he commuted by train to NYC and saved the company.

-Residents of Buffalo are called Buffalonians.
+Residents are called Buffalonians.
 The city’s nicknames include “The Queen City,” “The Nickel City,” and “The City of Good Neighbors.”